 \subsection{IAC Decoder}

-To design a simple and effective decoder, We investigate several different decoder structure.
-In ~\cite{milioto2019rangenet++, xu2020squeezesegv3, cortinhal2020salsanext}, they use standard transpose convolutions or \textit{pixel-shuffle} to produce the upsampled feature maps, then using a set of convolution to decoder the feature maps, which is effective but computationally heavy.
+To design a simple and effective decoder, we investigate several different decoder structure.
+In ~\cite{milioto2019rangenet++, xu2020squeezesegv3, cortinhal2020salsanext}, they use standard transposed convolutions or \textit{pixel-shuffle} to produce the upsampled feature maps, then using a set of convolution to decoder the feature maps, which is effective but with heavy computation.
 In FIDNet, it's decoder uses FID (fully interpolation decoding) to decode the semantics of different levels, then using a classification head to fuse these semantics.
-Although FID is completely parameter-free, it doesn't have the ability to learn from feature, which makes model's performance excessively depend on the classification head.
-Besides, FIDNet's classification fuse too much low-level information, which hurts the performance.
+Although FID is completely parameter-free, it doesn't have the ability to learn from the features, which makes the model's performance excessively depend on the classification head.
+Besides, FIDNet's classification head fuses too much low-level information, which decreases the performance.

 In this work, we presented a lightweight decoder as depicted in Fig.~\ref{fig:second}.
-The IAC module contains two parts: a bilinear interpolation to upsample the feature maps which come from the encoder, a $3\times3$ convolution to fuse the information from the encoder and the previous IAC.
+The IAC module contains two parts: a bilinear interpolation to upsample the feature maps which come from the encoder, and a $3\times3$ convolution to fuse the information from the encoder and the previous IAC.
 Finally, we use the point-wise convolution to fuse the features from the last three IAC modules.
-In three different decoder, our decoder has fewest parameters and best performance.
+Comparing to other two decoders, our decoder has the fewest parameters and the best performance.